 (c) The provider submits a request and all applicable documents to the county agency in OCLQS.

 (5) What are the requirements if a family child care provider wants to permanently move to a different location?

 (a) Comply with paragraph (G)(3)(b) of this rule.

-(b) Submit a fee of one hundred twenty-five dollars in OCLQS thirty days prior to the proposed move.
+(c) Submit a fee of twenty-five dollars in OCLQS thirty days prior to the proposed move.

 (e) Cease child care operation at the original location at the time the license is issued for the new address.